 Full Vs. Semi Vs. Non-Modular: What’s The Difference?

 If you’re at all familiar with PSUs, you’ll know that a power supply unit has several cables that connect to different parts of your PC.
 The PSU transfers power from the wall outlet to the PC, distributing it appropriately between all the various components.

 Obviously, the power is delivered via cables, and the degree of customizability in this department is what defines a PSU as fully modular, semi-modular, or non-modular.
 A non-modular PSU, for example, has its wires permanently soldered to the unit.
 In a semi-modular unit, some of these cables can be removed or swapped out.
 In a fully modular unit, all of the cables can be removed or replaced.

 Because of the way these PSUs are made, each type has some distinct pros and cons.
 Non-modular units, for example, are the easiest to produce, so they tend to be the cheapest option for PC builders.
 In contrast, the semi-modular and fully modular ones offer more customizability, but at higher prices.

-In the following text, we’ll go over the differences between these PSUs in even more detail.
+In this guide, we’ll go over the differences between these PSUs in even more detail.

 Fully modular PSUs come with fully replaceable cables; none are permanently attached to the power supply unit.
 Because of this, you have the highest degree of flexibility with your build, and you’ll have a much easier time when it comes to cable management.
 With a fully modular PSU, you can use only the cables that you need, with none of the extra clutter from those you don’t need.

 However, fully modular PSUs will typically only appeal to a small number of enthusiast PC builders.
 Since most computers will need all the cables that a semi-modular PSU usually provides, a fully modular unit would simply be overkill in many cases.
 However, there are a few situations where the fully modular unit can be useful.